Autumn Sewing Ideas

 Roll Up Organizers

 Practical and eminently functional, roll up organizers can simplify our hectic lifestyles by keeping frequently used supplies conveniently corralled and easy to access.
-Hand-made fabric roll up organizers make for great gifts and are extremely useful for travel as well.
+Hand-made fabric roll up organizers make for great gifts, easy beginner's projects and are extremely useful for travel as well.

 Sewing Fleece Fabric